mandelbit/bitcoin-tutorials/CLightningRecoverFunds.md

 Thus, it is **extremely important** that you do not attempt to boot up a node when there is a possiblity that some of the channel state has been lost/if the channel state is out of date.
 Doing so could result in the loss of all of your funds in each channel where toxic state was broadcasted.

 Another important point is that you can only use the method that follows **after** the channels have been (force) closed by the channel counterparty node.
-It’s likely that you’ll need to wait for the other node to close the channel
+It’s likely that you’ll need to wait for the other node to force close the channel.

-- Another possibility is to reach out to the owner of the other node and ask them to force close your shared (rekt) channel.
+Another possibility is to reach out to the operator of the other node and ask them to force close your shared (rekt) channel.
 But **only do this if you are very confident that you can trust the other node operator not to steal your sats** (which they can do by having their node broadcast a malicious state that takes all of your money and that your node cannot contest -since it’s offline).

 **It's very important at this point to leave your corrupted/dead node offline**.